-From 23 to 26 May 2019, the citizens of the European Union elected the European Parliament for the ninth time.
+From 6 to 9 June 2024, the citizens of the European Union elected the European Parliament for the tenth time.

 Citizens who meet the following requirements are entitled to vote:

 - You are a German citizen or a citizen of one of the other Member States of the European Union,

 - You have reached the age of 16,

 - You have been resident in the Federal Republic of Germany or in the other member states of the European Union for at least three months or you have been mainly residing here for at least this period of time (the three-month period is counted towards a successive stay in the aforementioned areas)

 - You are not excluded from the right to vote in the European Parliament either in the Federal Republic of Germany or in the Member State of the European Union of which they are nationals,

 - You are entered on an electoral roll in the Federal Republic of Germany.